Nottingham-CTU/REDCap-UI-Tweaker/README.md

 with the current REDCap version.
 If this feature is enabled without such a redirect in place, it can result in broken links/bookmarks being saved.*

+*Enabling versionless URLs may introduce bugs and other unexpected behaviour, especially in other external modules.
+It is recommended that the regular expression matching is used so that versionless URLs are only activated where they are most useful.*

 If matching or excluding URLs based on regular expressions, place each regular expression on its own line.
 The portion of the URL which will be matched to the regular expression is everything after the slash which follows the redcap version directory.
 Slashes do not need to be escaped in the regular